JayLTai/lighting_tablet/README.md

 lighting_tablet
 ===============

-LIghting tablet for the school lighting system
+Lighting tablet for the school lighting system

+This code will help the hallway lights turn on and off automatically.

+May also be manually overridden through the switches.